nattienat09/medical-image-segm/README.md

 </p>

-The requirements for this code to run can be found in the requirements.txt file.
-All the code is implemented in Tensorflow and Keras.
+All the code is implemented in Tensorflow 2.4 and Keras.

 Each folder contains code for the model with the same title.